- Full Description

 - Parsing and Optimizing

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page Page 7:

 Row 3 instead of varcjar2() it should be varchar2()

 On page 2 :SELECT Statements should be written as

 1) & 4 ) Session 1: Select * from t1;